Beta version 4 has arrived and new peak-flow equations available for the Panhandle!

 Please contact the StreamStats by email at email@example.com if you have any questions.

-Oklahoma StreamStats incorporates statewide regression equations for estimating instantaneous peak flows with annual exceedance probabilities of 50, 20, 10, 4, 2, 1, and 0.2 percent.
+Oklahoma StreamStats incorporates statewide regression equations for estimating instantaneous peak flows with annual exceedance probabilities of 50, 20, 10, 4, 2, 1, and 0.2 percent, including new peak-flow regression equations for the Panhandle that were published on Sept.
+28, 2015.
 These peak flows have recurrence intervals of 2, 5, 10, 25, 50, 100, and 500 years, respectively.
 Oklahoma StreamStats also incorporates regional regression equations for estimating the mean annual flow and annual and monthly flow exceeded 20, 50, 80, 90, and 95 percent of the time.
 The reports below document the regression equations, the methods used to develop them and to measure the basin characteristics used in the equations, and the errors associated with the estimates obtained from the equations.
 Users should familiarize themselves with these reports before using StreamStats to obtain estimates of flows for ungaged sites in drainage basins.

 - Lewis, J.M., 2010, Methods for Estimating the Magnitude and Frequency of Peak Streamflows for Unregulated Streams in Oklahoma: U.S. Geological Survey Scientific Investigations Report 2010-5137, 42 p.

 - Esralew, R.A., Smith, S.J., 2009, Methods for estimating flow-duration and annual mean-flow statistics for ungaged streams in Oklahoma: U.S. Geological Survey Scientific Investigations Report 2009-5267, 131 p.